-The Sonny and Cher Comedy Hour was a comedy musical variety series with Sonny Bono and his wife Cher singing songs, ad-libbing one-liners at each other, and performing with their guest stars who encompassed some of the most popular TV and movie celebrities of the day!
+The Sonny and Cher Comedy Hour was a comedy musical variety series with performances of Sonny and Cher songs, ad-libbing one-liners at each other, and performing with their guest stars who encompassed some of the most popular TV and movie celebrities of the day!

 Murray Langston (Later known as: "The Unknown Comic)